Hadron

 A hadron is a composite subatomic particle.
 Every hadron must fall into one of the two fundamental classes of particle, bosons and fermions.

-In particle physics, a hadron is a composite subatomic particle made of two or more quarks held together by the strong nuclear force.
+In particle physics, a hadron is a composite subatomic particle made of two or more quarks that are held together by the strong nuclear force.
 Pronounced /ˈhædrɒn/, the name is derived from Ancient Greek (hadrós) 'stout, thick'.
-They are analogous to molecules, which are held together by the electric force.
+They are analogous to molecules, which are held together by the electromagnetic force.
 Most of the mass of ordinary matter comes from two hadrons: the proton and the neutron, while most of the mass of the protons and neutrons is in turn due to the binding energy of their constituent quarks, due to the strong force.

 Hadrons are categorized into two broad families: baryons, made of an odd number of quarks (usually three), and mesons, made of an even number of quarks (usually two: one quark and one antiquark).
 Protons and neutrons (which make the majority of the mass of an atom) are examples of baryons; pions are an example of a meson.
 A tetraquark state (an exotic meson), named the Z(4430)^{−}, was discovered in 2007 by the Belle Collaboration and confirmed as a resonance in 2014 by the LHCb collaboration.
 Two pentaquark states (exotic baryons), named P(4380) and P(4450), were discovered in 2015 by the LHCb collaboration.
 There are several other "Exotic" hadron candidates and other colour-singlet quark combinations that may also exist.

 Almost all "free" hadrons and antihadrons (meaning, in isolation and not bound within an atomic nucleus) are believed to be unstable and eventually decay into other particles.
 The only known possible exception is free protons, which appear to be stable, or at least, take immense amounts of time to decay (order of 10^{34+} years).
-By way of comparison, free neutrons are the longest-lived unstable particle, and decay with a half-life of about 611 seconds, and have a mean lifetime of 879 seconds, (Note: The proton and neutrons' respective antiparticles are expected to follow the same pattern, but they are difficult to capture and study, because they immediately annihilate on contact with ordinary matter.) see free neutron decay.
+By way of comparison, free neutrons are the longest-lived unstable particle, and decay with a half-life of about 611 seconds, and have a mean lifetime of 879 seconds (Note: The proton's and neutron's respective antiparticles are expected to follow the same pattern, but they are difficult to capture and study, because they immediately annihilate on contact with ordinary matter.) (see Free neutron decay).

 Hadron physics is studied by colliding hadrons, e.g. protons, with each other or the nuclei of dense, heavy elements, such as lead (Pb) or gold (Au), and detecting the debris in the produced particle showers.
 A similar process occurs in the natural environment, in the extreme upper-atmosphere, where muons and mesons such as pions are produced by the collisions of cosmic rays with rarefied gas particles in the outer atmosphere.